Tom Scott (rapper): Average Rap Band

 After the backlash to "Kill the PM", Scott and bandmate Lui Tuiasau formed a new group called Average Rap Band, seeking to release music that the public would not associate with the controversy.
 In contrast to the prominent jazz influences that appear in most of Scott's projects, Average Rap Band instead uses a 1980s-inspired, synthesizer-driven sound.

 In 2015 Average Rap Band released their first project, the 6-track EP titled Stream of Nonsenseness.
 The following year, in 2016, they released their first full mixtape, El Sol.
 El Sol is an abstract project, using more synthesised, electronic sounds in its production, and combines themes of existentialism and self-reflection with commentary on society and the nature of humanity.
 Average Rap Band also released various singles over the course of 2015 and 2016.

 Avantdale Bowling Club

 After moving to Collingwood, Melbourne, Australia, in 2013, Scott began writing lyrics to occupy his time while in the unfamiliar environment of the city.
 He subsequently returned to Avondale in 2017, at which point he announced the foundation of Avantdale Bowling Club and began collaborating with a large group of musicians to expand the material into a full album.
 The group's debut album, Avantdale Bowling Club, was released in 2018; it went on to win the Taite Music Prize in 2019, and to be named Album of the Year at the 2019 New Zealand Music Awards.

 Avantdale Bowling Club released its second album, Trees, in 2022.

+Solo

+In 2025 Scott released his first album under the name Tom Scott.
+ANITYA peaked at number 4 in New Zealand's album charts, including #1 on the list of Aotearoa albums.
+It is a finalist for the 2026 Taite Music Prize.